umhau/umhau.github.io/_posts/2020-11-14-FPGA-hello-world.md

 The collection of tools I had to put together to get code onto it is somewhat daunting, and I keep forgetting how to do it all.

 There's two parts to process of programming an FPGA.
 First part, compile your code into a 'bitstream' - the FPGA equivalent of a binary, I guess.
 Second part, upload the bistream to the FPGA.
 Each part is made harder by the proprietary nature of most of the tools involved.
-(Otherwise, the whole thing could be wrapped up into one or two commands, and I could run it from my linux laptop.)
+(Otherwise, the whole thing could be wrapped up into one or two scripted, automatically-run commands, and I could run it from my linux laptop.)

 You'll need Quartus II, version 13.